Čadca: Geography

 It is located south of the Jablunkov Pass, surrounded by the Javorníky, Kysucké Beskydy and Turzovská vrchovina mountain ranges.
 It lies in the valley of the Kysuca river, around 30 km north of Žilina and is part of the historic region of Kysuce.
 A Goral minority lives in the surroundings.

+Climate

+Čadca has a humid continental climate (Köppen: Dfb).

 History

 The town was established in the 17th century; the first written reference dates back to 1565 as Tzaczcka.
 The town charter was granted in 1778.